datawhores/OF-Scraper/README.md

 # Intro

 A fork of onlyfans-scraper.
-It has been optimized to make it more feature complete with digitalcriminal's onlyfans script.
+It has been optimized to make it more feature complete with DIGITALCRIMINALS' onlyfans script.
 A matter of fact with the right settings transitioning between the two scripts should be a easy enough process

 In addition there are numerous filtering features to control exactly which type of content you want to scrape.